testingisdocumenting/znai/znai-docs/znai/visuals/images.md

 # Fit

-By default image occupies all available horizontal space:
+By default, images generated with `include-image` occupy all the available horizontal space:

 :include-image: books.jpg {title: "wide image"}